docktie/docktie/readme.md

 # Credits

-As tool grows, so does the its dependency hell.
+As tool grows, so does its dependency hell.
 It was thus refactored for easier maintenance and followed the [SHCF](https://github.com/icasimpan/shcf.git)-way.